 The allies prevailed of course, but like much of France’s economy, the fashion industry had emerged battered and bruised.
 Each major fashion house could only afford to produce less than a third of its usual designs for each collection.
 Haute fashion was also not exactly affordable or even accessible to all.
 Most of Europe hadn’t even purchased new clothes since 1939.

-Occupation had made the French thirsty for colour and luxury.
-Couturiers, jewellers, milliners, hairdressers and theatre designers joined together to present Théâtre de la Mode using the age-old tradition of traveling miniature mannequins dressed in current couture.
+They looked to history, and borrowed a trade tradition which dated back to the Middle Ages: miniature models that could be used by travelling salesmen to demonstrate the product.
+With this concept, couturiers, jewellers, milliners, hairdressers and theatre designers banded together to present Théâtre de la Mode using the age-old tradition of traveling miniature dolls dressed in current couture.

+The dolls would be displayed at the Museum of Decorative Arts next door to the Louvre on 27th March 1945 with the republican guard forming a ceremonial guard of honour.
 Over 100,000 people visited the show in the first weeks and all proceeds went to helping war victims.
 To some extent, these 27′ mannequins became giant ambassadors of fashion that revived social philosophy and the reminded citizens of the simple pleasure of pre-war window-shopping.
-After the exhibition in Paris ended, the dolls then travelled the world to other exhibitions in Europe and the United States.

 The following footage is from the exhibition in 1945, filmed by British Pathé: